 Not sure which alternative you need to work with for a particular change you want to make?
 Open the properties of the base alternatives and look for the field in question.
 Move to the next alternative until you see it.

-The Alternative Manager can be opened by going to Analysis > Alternatives.
-You can also click the Alternatives icon listed above the drawing pane.
+The Alternative Manager can be opened by going to Analysis > Alternatives or through Home>Alternatives.
+You can also click the Alternatives icon listed above the drawing pane in the older V8i versions.

 As with scenarios, there are two kinds of alternatives: Base alternatives and Child alternatives.
 Base alternatives contain local data for all elements in your system.
 Child alternatives inherit data from base alternatives or even other child alternatives.
 The data within a child alternative consists of data inherited from its parent and the data altered specifically by you (local data).